RULES - COMMENCEMENT OF GAME

 All teams and individuals receiving trophies are responsible for the cleanliness of them on return.
 Trophies owned by the League must be returned to the Committee Headquarters on Monday 2nd September 2019.

 Any winning teams or individuals failing to attend the Presentation Evening to collect their trophies will forfeit their right to their awards.

 Listed below are the dates that a representative from each team is required to attend the Committee Headquarters, unless otherwise directed, for the payment of all fees that are due and/or the collection of all documentation.
 Failure to attend these meetings will result in a £10.00 fine being imposed.
 Repeat offenders could have points deducted.

 Monday 3th June 2019

 No payment but must attend

 All Annual Trophies to be returned.
 Any Trophies lost, damaged or returned in a dirty condition will result in the teams/players responsible being charged for the replacement/repair or cleaning cost.

-Tickets for the Presentation Evening can be purchased at this meeting.
+Tickets for the Presentation Evening will be on sale during Finals week.